-Tech giant Apple intends to use the world’s first low-carbon aluminum in iPhone SE, the company announced on Thursday.
+The company announced on Thursday that tech giant Apple intends to use the world’s first low-carbon aluminum in iPhone SE.

 With the help of $4.7 billion investments in green bonds, Apple could jump-start the development of new low-carbon manufacturing and recycling technologies, the company said in a statement.

-Since 2016, Apple has issued three Green Bonds aimed to accelerate progress toward the company’s goal to become carbon neutral across its supply chain by 2030.
+Since 2016, Apple has issued three Green Bonds to accelerate progress toward the company’s goal of becoming carbon neutral across its supply chain by 2030.

 As part of this work, Apple announced it is purchasing direct carbon-free aluminum from Canada-based ELYSIS – the company behind the world’s first direct carbon-free aluminum smelting process.

-The aluminum is the first to be manufactured at an industrial scale outside of a laboratory without creating any direct carbon emissions during the smelting process.
+Aluminum is the first to be manufactured at an industrial scale outside a laboratory without producing direct carbon emissions during the smelting process.
 The breakthrough technology produces oxygen instead of greenhouse gases, and the achievement marks a major milestone in the production of aluminum, one of the world’s most widely used metals.